3-Part Article about Arizona Molokans

 Consequently, the new arrivals retreated to their little farms, where at first they lived in tents, and kept themselves to themselves.
 Those first years were indeed years of adversity what with unfriendly neighbors, the language barrier and crop failures.

 But they persisted, and, after all they did have the religious freedom they sought.
-In those years their whole life centered around the church.
+In those years their whole life centered around the meeting hall (sobranie) church.

 THE TENTS gave way to sturdy frame houses.
 The small plots of land expanded into more acreage as a frugal, hard-working, shrewd people gradually acquired more ground and more know-how about American farming.
-Still for most the church continued to be the center of their lives, and the elders of the church ruled with an iron band.
+Still for most the meeting hall (sobranie) church continued to be the center of their lives, and the elders of the church ruled with an iron band.

 THEIRS WAS a strict religion, but, as in all religions and governments some took the rules and regulations more seriously than others.
 Nevertheless, in those earlier years of the settlement, few rebelled.

-Like farmers everywhere, some of the Molokans did well in those first years and some not so well.
+Like farmers everywhere, some of the Spiritual Christians Molokans did well in those first years and some not so well.
 It soon became apparent to all that growing sugar beets was no road to fortune despite the promises originally held out by the Southwestern Sugar and Land Co.

-It was around then that some of the Russians became discouraged and left the colony to join other members of the sect in California.
+It was around then that some of the Russians became discouraged and left the colony to join other members of the sects in California.
 Those determined to remain turned to vegetable growing, cotton and milk cattle for a livelihood.

 Those few families who struggled through the hard times in Arizona, enduring all sorts of hardships, are the hard core of what remains of the colony.

 It is their names foreign sounding names like Popoff, Tolmachoff and Conovaloff, that appear on the rural mailboxes along 75th avenue and adjacent roads.
 Mostly, however, the mailboxes are those of descendants, for the only original settler still alive is aged Paul Popoff.
-(Popoff died in 1984?
-But, also born in Russia was Martha Conovaloff-Papin, who lived on 83rd at Encanto and died in 1996, a few days short of 100 years old.

 Lowell Parker

-Arizona Republic -- May 25, 1977
+Arizona Republic — May 25, 1977

-Molokans
+Dukh-i-zhizniki Molokans

 Last Of Three Parts

-Their young men, 35 of them, simply refused to register for the draft.
+Their young men, 34 35 of them, simply refused to register for the draft.

 WHEREUPON the baffled governor left them to the mercy of the courts.
 Federal court decreed that all should go to jail for a year, and that they did, spending, in all, 10 months in the Yavapai County hoosegow which had been designated a federal detention center just for them.

-It was a heartbreaking scene, said the newspapers, when the 35 departed Phoenix for Prescott.
+It was a heartbreaking scene, said the newspapers, when the 34 35 departed Phoenix for Prescott.
 Mothers wept, little brothers and sisters looked on with chins quivering.
 The prisoners sang songs but otherwise conducted themselves in stoical fashion while hundreds of non-Molokan curious thronged around the Santa Fe station.

 More than a score of older sect members were tossed brieny into the Maricopa County jail for inciting a riot.

 THOSE FESTIVALS were a great break from the hard, boring routine of a life of toil.
-Women cooked tasty Russian dishes in the kitchen at the rear of the church.
+Women cooked tasty Russian dishes in the kitchen at the rear of the meeting hall church.
 Men yarned and sang Russian hymns somewhat like the Gregorian chants of the Roman Catholic church.

-MANY OF THE younger generation became class valedictorians, (outstanding athletes,) beauty queens or otherwise distinguished themselves in the Glendale school system.
+MANY OF THE younger generation became class valedictorians, athletes,* beauty queens or otherwise distinguished themselves in the Glendale school system.
 (Also in Maryvale, Pendergast, Tolleson, Cashion, and Fowler schools.)
 Most were highly popular with both teachers and fellow students.
 Of those more than a few married outside the church and quite a number made their mark in a variety of professions in Arizona and elsewhere.